Azure/BillingCodeSamples/readme.md

 To learn more about the Billing Usage and RateCard APIs, visit [Gain insights into your Microsoft Azure resource consumption](https://acom-sandbox.azurewebsites.net/documentation/articles/azure-billing-usage-rate-card-overview/?rnd=1).

-## Sample Index
--	[ConsoleApp-Billing-Usage](./ConsoleApp-Billing-Usage) - This sample will help you get started with using the Usage API.
--	[ConsoleApp-Billing-RateCard](./ConsoleApp-Billing-RateCard) - This sample help you get started with using the RateCard API.

 ## Get started

 To download the source code of our samples via **git** just type: